NVIDIA-Genomics-Research/AtacWorks/README.md

 ### 1. Training an AtacWorks model

-See [Tutorial 1](tutorials/tutorial1.md) for a workflow detailing the steps of data processing, encoding and model training and how to modify the parameters used in these steps.
+See [Tutorial 1](tutorials/tutorial1.md) for a workflow detailing the steps of model training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model

-See [Tutorial 2](tutorials/tutorial2.md) for an advanced workflow detailing the individual steps of data processing, encoding and prediction using a trained model, and how to modify the parameters used in these steps.
+See [Tutorial 2](tutorials/tutorial2.md) for an advanced workflow detailing the prediction using a trained model, and how to modify the parameters used in these steps.

 ## FAQ
 1. What's the preferred way for setting up the environment?